 There's a certain kind of story that kids tell, like the Ronnie Loberfeld story, where they look at something going on around them, observe it carefully, think about it logically-- how one thing connects to the next-- and then come to conclusions that are completely incorrect.

-Therapist Aileen Goldman in Texas tells this story about a little girl in an airplane.
+Therapist Aileen Goldman in Texas tells this story about a little girl on an airplane.

-These stories are like jokes and they're also like poems.
-Because there's this a-ha quality to them, some connection is made between things, a surprising connection, a wrong connection, actually.
-And part of what makes these so satisfying as stories is that the logic in them is perfectly reasonable and, at the same time, completely and utterly wrong.
+These stories are like jokes and they're also like poems, I think, because there's this a-ha quality to them.
+Some connection is made between things-- a surprising connection; a wrong connection, actually-- and part of what makes these so satisfying as stories is that the logic in them is perfectly reasonable and, at the same time, completely and utterly wrong.

 Act One.
 Baby Scientists With Faulty Data.

-Then the researcher would walk out of the room, leaving the box behind with the child.
-And then something funny would happen.
-The kids who were told to imagine a puppy in the box would go over and peek inside the box, just to check.
-And the kids who were told there was a monster in the box, they would edge away from the box.
+Then the researcher would walk out of the room, leaving the box behind with the child, and then something funny would happen.
+The kids who were told to imagine a puppy in the box would go over and peek inside the box just to check.
+And the kids who were told that there was a monster in the box?
+They would edge away from the box.

 What do you think she does with all of these teeth that she's collecting?